 Participating executive officers and employees are eligible for annual awards under the plan based on the Bank's performance.
-Plan awards are determined based on the Bank's performance at one of three levels: minimum, threshold, and maximum.
-The number of performance goals may vary each year, but there are six goals for 2018.
-The precise performance goal categories also may vary each year, but for 2018 the six specific performance goal categories and the weights assigned to them are:
+In 2018, plan awards were determined based on the Bank's performance at one of three levels: minimum, threshold, and maximum.
+In 2019, plan awards are determined based on the proportionate achievement of performance between the minimum and maximum levels.
+The number of performance goals may vary each year, but there are six goals for 2019.
+The precise performance goal categories also may vary each year, but for 2019 the six specific performance goal categories and the weights assigned to them are: